Promotos/telnetd/README.md

 Known Issues
 ============
-- Cat cmd does not handle line breaks correct
+- (Solved) Cat cmd does not handle line breaks correct
-- Commands with backspaces are not correct handled.
+- (Solved) Commands with backspaces are not correct handled.
 Eg. "kat\b\b\bcat"